 ALSO READDisabled girl climbs stairs to sit for exam; report sought Heat wave over most of Madhya Pradesh, Hoshangabad hottest Seek, Discover and Explore at Madhya Pradesh Travel Mart this year Three farmer suicides in 24 hours in Madhya Pradesh No place for terrorism in Madhya Pradesh: Bhupendra Singh on Bhopal train blast

+It was unintentional and done mistakenly as over 8,500 people mostly women and children visited the jail premises on the day of Raksha Bandhan," Bhopal Central Jail's Superintendent Dinesh Nargave told PTI today.
+Nargave said there is a practice of putting an entry seal on every visitor's hand in a bid to distinguish them from the jail inmates.
 "The visitors mix up with the prisoners and it is hard to point them out.
 So, a stamp is embossed on the hand of a visitor to identify them," he added.